-- 14. In order to investigate and determine whether to issue a Proposed Decision Notice, Executive Counsel may at any stage of the investigation prior to the issue of a Proposed Decision Notice: - (a) give notice in writing to require any Statutory Auditor or Statutory Audit Firm to provide information and/or to create documents which relate to the Statutory Audit of, or the performance of Third Country Audit Functions in respect of, the annual accounts or the consolidated accounts of any audited person; - (b) request any specialist advice; - (c) request experts to carry out verifications or investigations; - (d) require any Statutory Auditor or Statutory Audit Firm to co-operate with investigations, including attending for interview; and - (e) request or receive from any other person any information which may be material to an investigation.
+- 14. In order to investigate and determine whether to issue a Proposed Decision Notice, Executive Counsel may at any stage of the investigation prior to the issue of a Proposed Decision Notice: - (a) give notice in writing to require any Statutory Auditor or Statutory Audit Firm to provide information and/or to create documents which relate to the Statutory Audit of, or the performance of Third Country Audit Functions in respect of, the annual accounts or the consolidated accounts of any audited person; - (b) request any specialist advice; - (c) request experts to carry out verifications or investigations; - (d) require any Statutory Auditor or Statutory Audit Firm to co-operate with investigations, including attending for interview; and - (e) request or receive from any other person any information which may be material to an investigation. - (f) agree with the Respondent that the case should be referred directly to the Tribunal for a Liability Hearing under Part 4 of this AEP. - 15.
+In the course of an investigation in relation to the Statutory Audit of a Public Interest Entity Executive Counsel may: - (a) enter premises at any reasonable time to carry out on-site inspections of statutory audit work or audit firms, subject to:

-- 15. In the course of an investigation in relation to the Statutory Audit of a Public Interest Entity Executive Counsel may: - (a) enter premises at any reasonable time to carry out on-site inspections of statutory audit work or audit firms, subject to: - (i) providing notice in writing to the occupier of such premises which sets out: - (A) why entry is necessary; - (B) the name of the audited person; - (C) the accounting years in question; - (D) the risk of committing a statutory offence contrary to paragraph 5 of Schedule 2 to SATCAR 2016. - (ii) allowing at least two working days between the date of receipt of the notice and the date of entry, - (b) give notice in writing to any person specified below requiring that person to provide information relating to the Statutory Audit of the annual accounts or the consolidated accounts of any Public Interest Entity including by requiring any natural person specified below to appear before Executive Counsel at a specified place to answer questions at interview: - (i) any person involved in the activities of a Statutory Auditor (including any person to whom a Statutory Auditor has outsourced such activities); - (ii) any Public Interest Entity; - (iii) any subsidiary or parent of a Public Interest Entity or any other subsidiary of a company of which a Public Interest Entity is a subsidiary; and - (iv) any person otherwise having a connection to a Statutory Auditor carrying out the Statutory Audit of the annual accounts or consolidated accounts of a Public Interest Entity.
+- (i) providing notice in writing to the occupier of such premises which sets out: - (A) why entry is necessary; - (B) the name of the audited person; - (C) the accounting years in question; - (D) the risk of committing a statutory offence contrary to paragraph 5 of Schedule 2 to SATCAR 2016. - (ii) allowing at least two working days between the date of receipt of the notice and the date of entry, - (b) give notice in writing to any person specified below requiring that person to provide information relating to the Statutory Audit of the annual accounts or the consolidated accounts of any Public Interest Entity including by requiring any natural person specified below to appear before Executive Counsel at a specified place to answer questions at interview: - any person involved in the activities of a Statutory Auditor (including any person to whom a Statutory Auditor has outsourced such activities); - (ii) any Public Interest Entity; - (iii) any subsidiary or parent of a Public Interest Entity or any other subsidiary of a company of which a Public Interest Entity is a subsidiary; and - (iv) any person otherwise having a connection to a Statutory Auditor carrying out the Statutory Audit of the annual accounts or consolidated accounts of a Public Interest Entity.